 - Seafood: mackerel, salmon, tuna, trout, cod, oysters, lobster, crab, octopus, shrimps

-- Fats and oils: butter, ghee, extra virgin olive oil, coconut oil, lard, duck fat, macadamia nuts, and avocado oil
+- Fats and oils: butter, ghee, extra virgin olive oil, coconut oil, lard, duck fat, and avocado oil

-- Dairy: Cheese (cheddar, goat, cream, blue, parmesan, mozzarella), sour cream, full-fat yogurt, mayonnaise, heavy cream
+- Dairy: Cheese (cheddar, goat, cream, blue, parmesan, mozzarella, and others), sour cream, full-fat yogurt, mayonnaise, heavy cream

-- Low-sugar fruits: strawberries, blueberries, raspberries, cranberries, cherries, avocados
+- Low-sugar fruits: strawberries, blueberries, raspberries, cranberries, cherries

 - Nuts and seeds: macadamia nuts, pecans, Brazil nuts, almonds, walnuts, flax seeds, pumpkin seeds, chia seeds

 As you can see, this list robs you of any products that could satisfy your sweet tooth.
 Yet it absolutely does not mean you must strip yourself of creamy desserts and yummy candies.
 It is entirely possible to make a sweet treat while strictly following Keto and not breaking the ketosis.
+Most keto diet plans allow for 20-50 g carbohydrates per day, so as long as you can make your sweet treat fit within those parameters, you won’t derail your ketogenic diet.
 Follow our ultra-simple keto chocolate mousse recipe to see for yourself!